World Darts Championship News

 The First Round sees the 32 ProTour Order of Merit Qualifiers pitted against the 32 international and domestic Qualifiers, with the winners set to take on the top 32 seeded players from the PDC Order of Merit in Round Two.

 Following a three-day Christmas break, the third and fourth rounds will be held from December 27-30, with the Quarter-Finals, Semi-Finals and final held from January 1-3.

-The world number two is bidding to become only the fourth player to successfully defend the PDC World Championship title since the event began back in 1994.
+The world number one is bidding to become only the fourth player to successfully defend the PDC World Championship title since the event began back in 1994.